cine-file/rate/README.md

 ### Deployment for v8

 Replace both `index.html` and `Code.gs`, save the Apps Script project, and deploy a new web-app version.
-No additional spreadsheet tabs or columns are required for the TV and restaurant recommendation rooms, so `setupActiveSheetTabs` does not need to be rerun when upgrading from v7.
+In v8, TV and restaurant recommendations did not yet use persistent recommendation tabs.
+The v9 learning update below supersedes that behavior and requires one `setupActiveSheetTabs` run.

+## Persistent TV and Restaurant Recommendation Learning — v9

+TV and Le Guide recommendations now mirror the persistent Film recommendation pattern.

+New tabs created by `setupActiveSheetTabs`:

+- `Recommendations-TV`
+- `Recommendation-Feedback-TV`
+- `Recommendations-Restaurants`
+- `Recommendation-Feedback-Restaurants`

+Each generated batch stores all validated recommendations, including the five initially shown and the backup recommendations.
+User actions are stored permanently:

+- Added to Wishlist
+- Replaced
+- Not Interested

+Future Gemini prompts include the logged-in user's recent recommendation feedback so later TV and restaurant suggestions can avoid repeatedly rejected titles and learn from accepted recommendations.
+Recommendation history remains user-specific.

+Run `setupActiveSheetTabs` once after deploying v9 to create and format the four new tabs.

+### Theme Search Cleanup

+Gold and Light/Cream themes no longer inherit Classic green or Le Guide red glow effects behind search controls.
+The search fields retain the active theme's surface and border styling without colored halos.